kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 Before serving the “offline” page the code above checks the first two characters of URL of the requested resource for a language code.
 It also verifies if this code is available in the languages list otherwise it picks the first entry from the list which is treated as a default.

 You may adapt this accordingly to your multilingual URL strategy.
-My example relates on what we have here at Kollegorna: all of the page addresses start with language code.
+My example relies on what we have here at Kollegorna: all of the page addresses start with language code.

 ## Service Worker is backend-dependent

 In one of the previous sections of the article we realized the importance of versioning.
 The method of updating a value for `version` variable depends on your backend system and Service Worker strategy.
 If you are not looking to automate everything or got a simple static website that does not rely on a CMS, you may just edit Service Worker file manually and increment the variable’s value or enter something random when updating the site.

 The real fun begins if you prefer to have everything fully automated.
 For example, you’ve got a Wordpress based website and gone the offline-first approach way.
-In order to always serve the fresh content you can write a custom hook function called when saving/updating a post:
+In order to get the version number incremented on content updates you can write a custom hook function called when inserting or updating a post:

 ```javascript
 function update_sw_version() {